xubingyue/avocadodb/Documentation/Books/Manual/Highlights.md

   are unavailable.

-- **Enterprise**: Working with some of our largest customers, we’ve added further security and scalability features to ArangoDB Enterprise like [LDAP integration](Administration/Configuration/Ldap.md), [Encryption at Rest](Administration/Encryption/README.md), and the brand new [Satellite Collections](Administration/Replication/Synchronous/Satellites.md).
+- **Enterprise**: Working with some of our largest customers, we’ve added further security and scalability features to AvocadoDB Enterprise like [LDAP integration](Administration/Configuration/Ldap.md), [Encryption at Rest](Administration/Encryption/README.md), and the brand new [Satellite Collections](Administration/Replication/Synchronous/Satellites.md).